 - How they’d like to do them

-There’s a misconception that it’s just ok to do a bit of research and testing at the end of your project.
-The truth is - you need UX research first, followed by usability testing and iteration throughout.
+There’s a misconception that it’s ok to just do a bit of research and testing at the end of your project.
+The truth is that you need UX research first, followed by usability testing and iteration throughout.

 The second challenge is how often businesses think they know their users without having done any research.
 You’ll be surprised at how often a client will tell you that user research is not necessary because they know their users!

 In a 2005 survey completed by Bain, a large global management consulting firm, they found some startling results.
-80% of business thought they knew best about what they were delivering.
-Only 8% of those businesses customers agreed.
+80% of businesses thought they knew best about what they were delivering.
+Only 8% of those businesses’ customers agreed.